-- The school will not be able to offer After school clubs until further notice due to the need for pupils to remain in bubbles . - After School Care - Whilst numbers permit, the children will remain in one room but will be expected to remain in their class bubbles.
+- The school offers After school clubs but will try to reduce the number of pupils mixing between bubbles to limit transmission. - After School Care - Whilst numbers permit, the children will remain in one room but will be expected to remain in their class bubbles.
 When numbers increase, the school will divide the children into two groups, one made up of three of our class bubbles, and the other made up of the remaining two.
 Which bubbles go in which group will be dependent on numbers.
 Groups will be in separate rooms when indoors. - In each group, the children will be expected to remain with the children from their class bubble and not mix in close proximity with children from other bubbles.
-This is essential to ensure the integrity of our day to day class bubbles. - Whilst the weather allows, the majority of activity will be based around outdoor play with zoned areas for each bubble.
-When the children are indoors, the room they are in will be divided into sections for each bubble and activities provided.
-Children will need to remain in their zone.
+This is essential to ensure the integrity of our day to day class bubbles. - Whilst the weather allows, the majority of activity will be based around outdoor play.
+When the children are indoors, the room they are in will be divided into sections for each bubble and activities provided. - After School Clubs

-Clubs run by outsider providers will run from the beginning of term but only after they have produced a risk • assessment showing how they can be safely run whilst adhering to social distancing and in line with our bubble approach (this could include zoning areas to try to limit bubbles mixing).
+- The school offers after school clubs.
+These have been arranged by Key stage and take place outside to reduce risk of transmission.
+Children in different daytime bubbles will be encouraged to social distance. - Clubs run by outsider providers will run but only after they have produced a risk assessment showing how they can be safely run whilst adhering to social distancing and in line with our bubble approach (this could include zoning areas to try to limit bubbles mixing).